On these pages you'll find everything you need to know about moving to Manchester.

 Having a UK bank account is essential for many of the services you may need during your stay in Manchester.
 There are some things you can do to prepare before you leave your home country.

 You must make sure that you have fulfilled the necessary immigration requirements before leaving your country.

 We strongly advise students to get vaccinated against meningitis C and MMR (measles, mumps and rubella) before arriving in Manchester.

 Completing the online registration process confirms you as a member of the University and entitles you to attend lectures and use University facilities.
-You can complete your registration online from 1 September from any computer with an internet connection.

 International students who are here for longer than six months are entitled to free heath care under the National Health Service.
 Find out more about registering with a doctor, emergency care and other health services.